2050plus/2050plus/doc/veka_model.rst

 #.
 Build a future load using the annual future load and the built profiles (incl. heat, transport, industry, power supply and residual load profiles).
 #.
 Add this load to the network.

 This methodology implies that the residual share of electricity is considered constant over future planning horizons.
-This does not take into account the evolution of appliances consumption, which is a limitation as we know from Climact's projections for ELIA.
+This does not take into account the evolution of appliances consumption.
+This is a limitation as we know from `Climact's short term projections for ELIA Adequacy working group <https://www.elia.be/fr/users-group/adequacy-working-group/20230825-meeting>`_ that this share is not constant.
 In this study, we assessed a future demand of 32.2TWh in 2030 for appliances (knowing that we were at 27.5TWh in 2013 and 25.7TWh in 2022).

-    - Lien vers l'étude ELIA # ToDo VLA

 Future annual demand
 ---------------------------